WNBA Star Brittney Griner Freed in US-Russia Prisoner Swap

+WNBA star Brittney Griner freed in US-Russia prisoner swap originally appeared on NBC Sports Chicago

-Russia freed WNBA star Brittney Griner on Thursday in a dramatic high-level prisoner exchange, with the U.S. releasing notorious Russian arms dealer Viktor Bout, American officials said.
+WNBA star Brittney Griner was freed Thursday from Russian custody in a dramatic high-level prisoner exchange, with the U.S. releasing notorious arms dealer Viktor Bout.

+President Joe Biden, who signed off on the trade, confirmed during a morning news conference that Griner landed in the United Arab Emirates and was expected to be on U.S. soil in the next 24 hours.
+Biden, standing next to Griner's wife Cherelle Griner, said they spoke to the basketball star by phone and she appeared in "good spirits."

+"She's safe, she's on a plane, she's on her way home after months of being unjustly detained in Russia, held in intolerable circumstances," Biden said.
+"Britney will soon be back in the arms of her loved ones and she should have been there all along."

 The deal, the second such exchange in eight months with Russia, procured the release of the most prominent American detained abroad.
 Griner is a two-time Olympic gold medalist whose monthslong imprisonment on drug charges brought unprecedented attention to the population of wrongful detainees.